leeweiming3/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HireHub home folder.
+**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contain the data of your previous HireHub home folder.

 **Q**: What is the difference between `edit` and `tag`?<br>
 **A**: `edit` will overwrite any current tags with new tags, while `tag` will append the new tags to the current ones.
 For example, suppose that John is candidate 1 with tags `Internal` and `Waitlist`. `edit 1 t/Quant Researcher` will change John's tags to just `Quant Researcher`, while `tag t/Quant Researcher` will change John's tags to `Internal`, `Waitlist` and `Quant Researcher`.